DiegoPMz/devlink-api/README.md

 ## Overview :book:

-This project implements a **link-sharing API** that allows users to authenticate, create profiles, and manage their links and collections.
+This project implements a **link-sharing API** that allows users to authenticate, create profiles, and manage their links.
 The focus is on providing a RESTful interface to manage and share links with secure authentication.

 ### Screenshot :camera: